comprobo25/comprobo25.github.io/assignments/computer_vision_project.md

 ## Teaming
 For this project, you can work with one other student.
 If you want to have a team of three, please talk to the instructors beforehand.

-Please fill out <a href="https://docs.google.com/spreadsheets/d/1VirFJv8flcuBjE8HbtSx7HuS2RMWvL_LzAVdEjaajYA/edit?usp=sharing">this Google Sheet</a> when you have a project team and Github repo.
+Please fill out <a href="https://docs.google.com/spreadsheets/d/1O2spOQ5pVBngERezDvuG5-YXpvC3O52nYzG-_t0pqLY/edit?usp=sharing">this Google Sheet</a> when you have a project team and Github repo, and add yourself to a Canvas Group!

 ## Project Topic
 Your project should be about machine vision and its intersection with robotics.
-You will carry out that project either using a robot simulator, a computer vision dataset, the Neato, or some combination.
+You will carry out that project either using a robot simulator, a computer vision dataset, the Neato, an external camera system, or some combination.

 In your project proposal you will be coming up with an implementation plan.
 That is, if you are using a particular algorithm to solve a problem, which parts of the algorithm will you implement, and which will you use pre-built implementations for?
 Be strategic in these decisions to balance learning about algorithms with system building (e.g., programming the simulated Neatos (or another robot) to do something interesting).
 You have substantial latitude in shaping your project to focus on the parts you really want to learn (e.g., system design versus basic understanding of algorithms).
 That said, we expect that you will do some exploration of algorithms as part of this project (which could include implementation or perhaps substantial learning about an algorithm or class of algorithms).